layer5io/docs/content/en/cloud/security/keys.md

 tags: [keys, permissions]
 ---

-## Keys Management
+## Overview

-In our cloud system, a "key" is a unique identifier used to grant or restrict access to specific functionalities or features.
-Keys have a significant impact on access control, as they determine what users can or cannot do within the system.
+In Layer5 Cloud, permissions are represented in the form of keys.
+Each key is a unique identifier that represents a specific permission.
+For example, the key "17a6fa82-cdab-46db-a7ce-a9d0a1bbf40f" represents the permission to create an organization.
+Therefore, you can create an organization only if you have this key assigned to you.

+Keys are grouped together into a logical construct called a [keychain](/security/keychains).
+These keychains are then grouped together and assigned to a [role](/security/roles).
+Afterward, a role is assigned to a user.
+This is the general flow of how permissions are assigned to a user

+{{< alert title="Note" >}}
+Same key can be asssigned to muliple keychains.
+{{< /alert >}}

-### Key Attributes
+### Flow of

 ### Key Name